CQAR Guide

 You said:

-"I'd start by checking the database indexes."
+"I'd start by tackling the most urgent issue first."

 AI follow-up: